|Jill Elborn||County Commissioner|

 |Fiona Sommerville||West Division Commissioner|

-I have been a Guide Leader in West Division for over twenty six years.
-I run the Guide unit which I was a Guide in as well as running the Guide Unit I also run the Rainbow Unit.
-What I really enjoy about Guiding is giving the girls a variety of opportunities whether they run the unit for a night doing a Go for It to giving them opportunities to camp travel abroad or sail on a Tall Ship!
+I have been a Guide Leader in West Division for over twenty-six years.
+Alongside the Rainbow Unit, I run the Guide Unit which I attended as Guide.
+What I really enjoy about Guiding is giving the girls a variety of opportunities: whether they run the unit for a night doing a Go for It, to giving them opportunities to camp, travel abroad, or sail on a Tall Ship!

 |Judith McGilvray||Senior Section Adviser|